Centrality of $\mathrm K_2$ for Chevalley groups: a pro-group approach: Elimination of roots

 Notice that, in general, the individual homomorphisms $F_\alpha^{(s)}$ need {\it not} be isomorphisms (at least if $s \neq 1$).
-On the other hand, as the following result shows, the morphism of pro-groups $F_\alpha$ is often an isomorphism. \begin{theorem} For every root \(\alpha \in \Phi\) the morphism $F_\alpha$ is an isomorphism of pro-groups. \end{theorem} The proof of~\cref{SingleRootElimination} occupies the rest of this subsection.
-Our immediate goal is to construct the root subgroup morphisms ``missing'' from the presentation of $\St^{(\infty)}(\Phi\setminus\{\pm\alpha\}, R)$.
-The construction of $\widetilde{x}_{-\alpha}$ is analogous to $\widetilde{x}_\alpha$, so it suffices to construct only the latter.
+On the other hand, as the following result shows, the morphism of pro-groups $F_\alpha$ is an isomorphism. \begin{theorem} For every root \(\alpha \in \Phi\) the morphism $F_\alpha$ is an isomorphism of pro-groups. \end{theorem} The proof of~\cref{SingleRootElimination} occupies the rest of this subsection.
+Our immediate goal is to construct the root subgroup morphism ``missing'' from the presentation of $\St^{(\infty)}(\Phi\setminus\{\alpha\}, R)$.